So, what can term life insurance cover?

 - Choose a policy with level premiums and a sufficient duration.
 When it comes to term life insurance, level premiums mean that your monthly costs will not go up over the length of the term.
 And your term duration should be long enough to get you past any major expenses, such as a mortgage or when the kids are finished with college.

 - Pick a process.
 There are two main ways to buy a policy: through an agent or buying no exam life insurance online.
-At Haven Life, we’re partial to online because that’s what we offer, and it allows you to get covered immediately and on your own time.
-But, some people prefer the help of an agent through the entire process, if that’s the case, the traditional method might be a better option for you.
+At Haven Life, we’re partial to online because that’s what we offer, and it allows you to get covered immediately, on any device and at any time.

 Purchasing life insurance can be daunting because of all the factors you must seemingly consider.
 Fortunately, efforts have been made by us and the rest of the industry, to make picking the best policy as simple and affordable as possible.

 What matters most is that you don’t put off buying a policy when you know your family needs the protection.
-If you have loved ones who rely on your earnings, life insurance is a responsible way to help ensure they are financially cared for after you’re gone.
+If you have people who depend on you, life insurance is a responsible way to help ensure they are financially cared for after you’re gone.
 Planning for this sooner, rather than later, provides your family with necessary financial security and gives you some much-needed peace of mind.

 Life insurance that's actually simple.Estimate your rate

-MassMutual and its subsidiaries C.M.
+***MassMutual and its subsidiaries C.M.
 Life Insurance Company and MML Bay State Life Insurance Company are rated by A.M.
 Best Company as A++ (Superior; Top category of 15).
-The rating is as of September 15, 2017 and is subject to change.
-MassMutual has received other ratings from different rating agencies.
+The rating is as of November 1, 2017 and is subject to change.
+MassMutual has also received different ratings from other rating agencies